 The TURA List

-All toxic or hazardous substances regulated under TURA and subject to reporting and planning requirements are compiled into one list (301 CMR 41.00: Toxic or Hazardous Substances List).
+All toxic or hazardous substances regulated under TURA and subject to reporting and planning requirements are compiled into one list (Complete List of TURA Chemicals).
 This list was originally created based on two federal lists: Section 313 of the Emergency Planning and Community Right to Know Act (EPCRA) and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or "Superfund").
 Any changes to the federal lists are incorporated into the TURA list.
 In addition, Massachusetts has made other changes to the list over time.

 Under the 2006 Amendments to the Massachusetts Toxics Use Reduction Act, the TURA Administrative Council has the authority to designate up to 10 Higher Hazard Substances and up to 10 Lower Hazard Substances per year.
 The goal of this provision is to help Massachusetts companies and communities focus their toxics use reduction efforts on those chemicals that pose the most serious threats to health and the environment.
 For more information on Higher and Lower Substances, read this Fact Sheet.